rubocode/frontier.nvim/doc/design/tangent.md

 After a while, you long for elegance, simplicity and stability, not speed.

+> People judge you on your performance, so focus on the outcome.
+> Be a yardstick of quality.
+> Some people aren’t used to an environment where excellence is expected.
+> **Steve Jobs**

 Efficiency and productivity are deep subjects where a long term perspective is more beneficial than immediate speed  — we are in a marathon and not a sprint.